BEANSTASTEGOOD/JoeyGC/README.md

-# Toilet Monkey Chat
+# JoeyGC Chat
-This is a chatroom themed on monkeys that come from toilets.
+This is a chatroom themed on batteries and turtles.